Create EFI & Config - OCAuxiliaryTools

 Optionally display the Preselection for your CPU platform, especially if you have opened an older EFI and you want to ensure that the recommended options have been enabled.
 The Preselection feature will display those option in Bold-Italic type without actually changing your settings.
 You will need to decide if the recommendations are relevant to you.

-Since we are installing Big Sur or Monterey for this example, we do not enable the hacky XhciPortLimit setting any more: "With macOS 11.3 (Big Sur) and newer, XhciPortLimit is broken resulting in boot loops."
+Since we are installing Monterey or Ventura for this example, we do not enable the hacky XhciPortLimit setting any more: "With macOS 11.3 (Big Sur) and newer, XhciPortLimit is broken resulting in boot loops."

 • Again just hover with the mouse over each option to read the explanation from the OpenCore reference documentation.
 Alternatively right click over an option and select Show Tips to see the tip in a tool window.